overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 A callback function which will be called with the status of the request and a [ODKWindow](#odkwindow-object) Object.
 * The callback param "stateEx" returns one of these states:
   [closed | minimized | hidden | normal | maximized].
+* Returns the width/height of the window without calculating the DPI.

 ```json
 {